Spanish and Hispanic American Studies/Spanish (B.A.) (2 subjects)

 - You can also get into contact with other Romance languages and cultures, if you like.

 Depending on the targeted occupational field, a combination of the subject Spanish and Hispanic American Studies with subjects of cultural and social sciences is recommended, or, alternatively, with studies of economics and/or law.
 Studying in Göttingen provides opportunities for innovative, personal combinations from a choice of about 40 subjects.
+An Certificate in Professional and Literary Translation may be earned in the elective area.

 For graduates, all types of careers are open which are connected with the Spanish language and culture.
 Some typical occupational fields are media professions, tourism, publishing, non-governmental and cultural organisations and public relations, for example in internationally active commercial enterprises.
 The Bachelor’s degree in Spanish and Hispanic American Studies offers an optimal starting point for subsequent specialisation as an interpreter or translator.
 The University offers many programmes of career guidance and preparation for the job market.